aazim-github/aazim-portfolio/README.md

 -- Description -->

 - Digital Portfolio -- Digital Portfolio using JavaScript and deployed onto a unified cloud infrastructure.
-- The project describes the hard skills, projects and work history about myself till date in a digital format.
+- The portfolio project describes the hard skills, projects and work history about myself till date in a digital format.

 # Getting Started with Create React App